 Pitched and wrote articles and assisted executive editor at women-centered lifestyle site.

-Published articles ranging from the significance of cultural archives on Instagram to how to manage COVID-related anxiety.
+Published articles ranging from an interview with a Black brand founder to how to a guide on how to manage COVID-related anxiety.

 Pitched and wrote stories for Unbothered, site’s vertical for Black women.

 AFRICAN WOMEN’S MILLENNIAL INITIATIVE (AWOMI) - REMOTE COORDINATOR

 Volunteered for organization that empowers young women across the African continent.

 Registered delegates and panelists for International Conference for Population Development in Nairobi.

 Networked with other organizations at ICPD conference to find opportunities for collaboration and funding.